connectdtk/dafsl-accounting-docs/index.md

 ## About the project

-Just the Docs is &copy; 2017-2019 by [Patrick Marsceill](http://patrickmarsceill.com).
+"DAFSL, Dataminers'​ Accounting and Financial Solutions is a group of intellects who believe that businesses should focus on their core goals and grow beyond their limits, and let us take care of the rest of day-to-day financial technicalities and Human Resource Management tasks." &copy; 2016-2019 by [Dushyant Kashyap](http://dushyant.info).

 ### License

-Just the Docs is distributed by an [MIT license](https://github.com/pmarsceill/just-the-docs/tree/master/LICENSE.txt).
+Just the Docs is distributed by an [MIT license](https://github.com/connectdtk/just-the-docs/tree/master/LICENSE.txt).

 ### Contributing